Updated: October 8, 2022

 What are these, and how does it relate to personal finance?

-This is the ability to know one’s emotions and recognize its impact on your life.
+This is the ability to know one’s emotions and recognize their impact on your life.

 One particular situation that comes to mind is when you’re an impulsive buyer.
 A lot of times, I noticed that unplanned purchases happen when a person is feeling down.